wirekang/mouseable/README.md

 2. **Health**

    Using a mouse puts strain on your wrist.

-   Writing...
-(Please contribute)
+Fix your wrist in front of your keyboard!

+3. **Space Saving**

+   A large space is required to use the mouse.
+Keep your desk clean by putting away your mouse!

 ## Limitations

 * Windows Only